JoonHyeok-hozy-Kim/computer_systems_study/practice/container/acg_k8s_essentials/02_08/note.md

   ```
   sudo kubeadm init --pod-network-cidr 192.168.0.0/16 --kubernetes-version 1.27.0
   ```
+  - Explanation
     - 192.168.0.0/16 is the ip-range that will be used for our virtual pod network.
     - *Calico* requires this setting.
+  - If something goes wrong during this, check the log, fix the problem, and reset kubeadm with the following command.
+    ```
+    sudo kubeadm reset
+    ```
 - Set up the kube config to interact with the cluster using *kubectl*.
   - Use the output from the previous *kubeadm init* command.
     ![](images/002.png)